 The abbreviation DMAIC stands for the five Lean Six Sigma DMAIC phases: Define, Measure, Analyse, Improve and Control.
 With other words, the DMAIC framework describes a project life cycle.

-First, it is defined what does the project aim to do.
-Then, the current performance is being measured.
+First, we define what does the project aim to do.
+Then, we measure the current performance.
 Next, the team analyses what exactly is happening and why.
 After that, finding out what needs to be done to improve the process becomes straightforward.
-When the solution is implemented and validated, the team identifies ways to control and sustain the new way of working.
+Along with implementation and validation of the solution, the team identifies ways to control and sustain the new way of working.

 Following the DMAIC methodology, we do not rush to develop solutions.
 Rather, we start with aligning all project members towards a common objective.
 Then, we investigate what exactly is actually going on.
 For this reason, the Improve phase is the fourth, and not the first, phase of the DMAIC project management framework.
 This way, project teams deliver stronger results in the end!

 Additionally, the project does not end with implementation of the identified solution.
 Hoping that the solution will be sustained over time is not enough in Lean Six Sigma.
 The project teams design solutions in a way that the improvements are accepted and used by all users also long after the project closure.
 This is what the last phase, the Control phase, is about.

 Now, let me give you a brief overview of each of the five phases.

 Lean Six Sigma project teams start with the Define phase, and continue through the Measure, Analyse and Improve to the Control phase.
 After each phase, we review the project progress.
 As a result of the review, a decision about the project is made.
 In most of the situations, projects proceed to the next phase.
 Nevertheless, if there is a reason, teams return to a previous phase or projects are postponed, closed or cancelled.